shobhakartiwari/iOS_Lead_Interview/README.md

 ```
 - @dynamicMemberLookup allows accessing properties of an object dynamically, similar to key-value coding.
 You can access members on an object even if they aren’t explicitly defined in the type, enabling dynamic member resolution at runtime.

+## 56. Can you compare the use cases for value types and reference types in app development?
+- For answer follow my answer : https://github.com/shobhakartiwari/structure-vs-classes.git

 ## Contributing
 Shobhakar Tiwari welcome contributions!
 Please check out our [CONTRIBUTING.md](https://raw.githubusercontent.com/shobhakartiwari/iOS_Lead_Interview/refs/heads/main/CONTRIBUTING.md) file for guidelines on how to get started.